Lynching of Jesse Thomas: Burning of the body

 News of the shooting had quickly spread throughout the region and thousands began pouring into the downtown area.
 A mob of 6,000 people pushed their way into the funeral parlour where Jesse's body was sent after being killed by Sam Harris.
 The corpse was yanked out of the funeral parlour, tied to a truck and dragged through Waco on Franklin Ave.
 Some of the mob had prepared a large pyre, of cordwood, in the public square, behind the City Hall.
 When the truck dragging the corpse arrived they threw the body on the pyre and lit it on fire.
 After the fire died down they again tied the corpse to a truck and dragged it through the Black part of town.
 As the burnt body was being tied to the truck members of the white mob scrambled to break off fingers and other appendages from the charred skeleton as souvenirs.

 Aftermath

 Earlier in the day, Constable Leslie Stegall had arrested a Black man that met the description of the attacker given by Maggie Hays, Sank Johnson.
 Chief of Police Jenkins thought that Johnson was guilty of the crime as his shoes matched the imprints left at the crime scene.
 In addition to Johnson there were four other men in the jail that matched the description given by Maggie.
 The Texas Rangers were called in to protect these suspects from the lynch mob.

 The family of Jesse Thomas proclaimed his innocence and presented compelling evidence that he was at home with them at the time of the carjacking and assault of Maggie Hays.
+Thomas was later proven innocent, with the actual killer of W. Harry Bolton and rapist of his girlfriend being serial killer Roy Mitchell.

 Sam Harris, the man who publicly claimed to have shot Jesse Thomas, offered to surrender to the authorities but they refused to press charges for the murder of Jesse Thomas.